saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

 ============

 Image shapes are SVG that you can add as a clipping mask on your website images.
-Some shapes have customizable colours and some are animated.
+Some shapes have customizable colors and some are animated.

 Standard
 --------

 By default, there is a large selection of image shapes that can be used in your website.

-Use
+Use.

 .. code-block:: xml